 Queen's Theatre, Historical theatre in Pearse Street, Dublin, Ireland

-Built in 1829 as the Adelphi Theatre, the structure was demolished in 1844 and rebuilt as the Queen's Royal Theatre under a Royal Patent.
+The building began in 1829 as the Adelphi Theatre and was demolished in 1844, then rebuilt as the Queen's Royal Theatre under a Royal Patent.
+From 1951 to 1966, the Abbey Theatre Company used it as a temporary home before operations there ended.

-During the War of Independence, the theatre manager Jack Sullivan was arrested at his home by British military forces on suspicion of Sinn Fein membership.
+The theatre manager Jack Sullivan was arrested at his home by British military forces during the War of Independence on suspicion of Sinn Fein membership.
+This incident shows how closely the venue was tied to the political upheaval of the era.

 Location: Dublin